EPIDEMIOLOGY AND TRANSMISSION

 - The natural history of genital HSV-1 infection is towards significantly fewer clinically apparent recurrences and less subclinical shedding than HSV-2.

 HSV-1 seroprevalence studies cannot distinguish between oral and genital infection sites which makes it much more difficult to estimate the prevalence of genital HSV-1 infection.
 Clinical case data has limitations as well.
-That said, HSV-1 accounts for 35% of confirmed anogenital infections in Australia5 and similarly a Waikato-wide study found 30-40% of anogenital isolates are due to HSV-1 each year.6 In that study, HSV-1 accounted for 53% of positive isolates from under-25 year olds, 30% in the 25–35 year olds, and 26% from over-35 year olds.
-Likewise, an Auckland Sexual Health Clinic study in 2004 found most true primary episodes of genital herpes were HSV-1, whilst non-primary first episodes and recurrences were mostly HSV-2.7
+That said, HSV-1 accounts for 35% of confirmed anogenital infections in Australia4 and similarly a Waikato-wide study found 30-40% of anogenital isolates are due to HSV-1 each year.5 In that study, HSV-1 accounted for 53% of positive isolates from under-25 year olds, 30% in the 25–35 year olds, and 26% from over-35 year olds.
+Likewise, an Auckland Sexual Health Clinic study in 2004 found most true primary (see Glossary of terms page 3) episodes of genital herpes were HSV-1, whilst non-primary first episodes (see Glossary of terms page 3) and recurrences were mostly HSV-2.6

-Like HSV-2, HSV-1 seroprevalence increases with increasing age and tends to be more common in women.
+Like HSV-2, HSV-1 seroprevalence increases with increasing age and tends to be more common in women.7

 - Transmission occurs during skin-to-skin contact when virus is being shed.